 • Resetting the conversation gently if it begins to spiral.

-Responsiveness is less about controlling the other person and more about steering the conversation with awareness, calm, and intention.
+Responsiveness is about steering the conversation with awareness and calm.

 Practical Application: Bringing the Iceberg Alive